azsk/AzTS-docs/Control coverage/Feature/ContainerRegistry.md

 ### Azure Policies or REST APIs used for evaluation

-- ARM API to lists all the container registries under the specified subscription: /subscriptions/{subscriptionId}/providers/Microsoft.ContainerRegistry/registries?api-version=2019-05-01<br />
+- REST API to lists all the container registries under the specified subscription: /subscriptions/{subscriptionId}/providers/Microsoft.ContainerRegistry/registries?api-version=2019-05-01<br />
 **Properties:** properties.adminUserEnabled
  <br />